 New Business

-The Board discussed the value of continuity on Board committee membership and recommended that, whenever possible, the President Elect take that into consideration when appointing membership each year.
+The Board discussed the value of continuity on Board committee membership and recommended that, whenever possible, the President-elect take that into consideration when appointing membership each year.
 The Board also expressed the need for more committee meeting time in advance of in-person Board meetings.

 Adjournment